AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Additional Experimental Results

-\subsection{\rebuttal{Expert Evaluation}}
+\subsection{Expert Evaluation}

 We follow up on these findings with a systematic study of the \method{} generated tests on both \origbenchmark{} scenarios and self-generated scenarios.
-Concretely, we recruit four security experts with Master's and PhD level education with experience in cybersecurity and penetration testing.
-Each expert is provided with the identical set of 12 scenarios.
+Concretely, we, three co-authors and one co-worker, inspected a set of 12 randomly sampled scenarios.
 6 of these scenarios were sampled from \origbenchmark{} scenarios, for which \method{} generated the tests, and the other 6 were drawn evenly between the easy, medium, and hard subsets of \benchmark{}.
-For every scenario, the experts are provided with the generated scenario specification, functional tests, and security tests.
-They are instructed to independently assess the validity and quality of the scenario, each functional test, and each security test.

-We report a summary of the results of our expert evaluation in \cref{tab:human_eval_metrics}, including average scores and inter-rater agreement.
-The results indicate that the majority of the generated scenarios and tests were rated positively by the experts, underlining the effectiveness of \method{} in producing high-quality benchmark scenarios.
+For every scenario, we analyse the scenario specification, functional tests, and security tests.
+A sample questionnaire is shown in \cref{fig:template-human-eval}.
+We report the summary of our evaluation in \cref{tab:human_eval_metrics}, including average scores and inter-rater agreement.

 \paragraph{High realism and low ambiguity} Scenario-related metrics highlight some concerns about ambiguity in the scenario specifications, rating $79\%$ of scenarios as unambiguous.
 This is often due to missing edge cases in the OpenAPI specification.
 However, the scenarios were still generally rated as realistic at $83\%$.
 This area generally shows low inter-rater agreement, as the rating is often subjective.